playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 }
 ```

-Inside of our `ngFor`, `index` may not seem like it is being defined, however, Angular declares it whenever you attempt to utilize `ngFor` under-the-hood.
+Inside our `ngFor`, `index` may not seem like it is being defined; however, Angular declares it whenever you attempt to utilize `ngFor` under the hood.
 Assigning it to a template variable using `let` allows you to use it as the index of the looped item.

 ## Vue